-A few years ago, I challenged myself to make my children’s Easter baskets for less than $10.00 with “useful” items.
-I did this because I didn’t like the way those cheap baskets under $10.00 looked at the store.
-Most of these items I found within the dollar section or dollar store.
-Since I was filling several baskets while I was at the store I looked for items that had multiple things I could split up.
+I challenged myself to make my children’s Easter baskets for less than $10.00 with “useful” items.
+I did this because I didn’t like the all the garbage included in those cheap baskets you’d find at the store.
+I wanted items my kids would love, that wouldn’t break the bank.
+So I headed to the dollar section and the dollar store.

-The items in the Homemade Toddler Easter Basket are: Disney Paint Book, Bible Coloring Book, Bat/Ball, 2 mini Sesame Street Books, Sidewalk Chalk, Crayons, Bubbles, Memory Card Game, Giant Lollipop, Gummy Lifesavers and 3 eggs with candy.
+The items in the Homemade Toddler Easter Basket are Disney Paint Book, Bible Coloring Book, Bat/Ball, 2 mini Sesame Street Books, Sidewalk Chalk, Crayons, Bubbles, Memory Card Game, Giant Lollipop, Gummy Lifesavers and 3 eggs with candy.

 Rather than wasting money on cellophane wrap, I used clear garbage bags instead to wrap their baskets.

 Overall I spent $36.00 for all 4 baskets.
 I didn’t put that much candy in their baskets because the Easter bunny hides eggs at our house and those are already filled with candy.
 I’d love to hear the ways you save on Homemade Easter Baskets

 Don’t have the time to make your own Homemade Easter Baskets.
 Check out our post on 25 Already Made Easter Basket Ideas that you can purchase today.

 Latest posts by Gina Horne (see all)